rebhi-2002/rebhi-2002/README.md

 **Big Web Solutions** - Palestine, Gaza - October 2022 to Present

-- Led a team of developers in building complex web applications using React.
 - Currently learning React and working towards building proficiency in the framework.
 - Implementing best practices for performance optimization, resulting in a 40% improvement in load times.
 - Collaborating with UX designers to create visually stunning and user-friendly interfaces.